Leonorlyyy/P8130_final_project/P8130_final_project.md

 stages.
 From T1 to T3, as the stage changes, both the mean tumor sizes and IQR become larger.
 At T4 stage, the IQR of tumor sizes is much larger than others, and the mean size is smaller than the mean size at T3 stage.
-There are some outliers both ar T1 stage and T3 stage.
+We notice that there are some outliers both ar T1 stage and T3 stage.

 ## Survival months by a_stage based on status(alive/dead)